 What is a clinical trial?

-• Clinical Trials Overview: clinical trials are research studies designed to test new methods for detecting, preventing, managing, and treating cancer.
+- Overview: Clinical trials are research studies designed to test new methods for detecting, preventing, managing, and treating cancer.

-• Ethical Oversight: Federal regulations however ensure clinical trials are conducted ethically.
-Extensive lab testing (often several years) is completed before use in humans and there are strict guidelines surrounding clinical trials.
+- Ethical Oversight: Federal regulations, however, ensure clinical trials are conducted ethically.
+There are strict guidelines surrounding clinical trials and extensive lab testing (often several years) is completed before use in humans.

 Learn about efforts to make clinical trials accessible to everyone.